 Applications are due November 1.
 Applicants will be asked to provide information about themselves, including a brief essay about their motivation for applying to the program, as well as the names and email addresses of two faculty references.
-The GYP-NEXTGEN team will email a link for faculty references to complete.
+The GYP-NEXTGEN team will email a link for faculty references to complete; this reference form consists of a required series of Likert scale questions and an optional opportunity to write supporting information.
 Applicants will be evaluated based on meeting the eligibility requirements, their academic interests and accomplishments, their motivation for participating in the program and curiosity about science and other cultures (as described in the essay), and strength of their faculty references.
 Finalists will participate in a Zoom interview including a faculty mentor from each US institution and one Spanish mentor.
 Each year, six undergraduate students will be selected to participate in the program, optimally with two students from each US institution.

 Are you curious about science and other cultures?
 Are you interested in travel?
 Do you want to do summer research and be paid for it?
 If you answered yes to these three questions, we invite you to apply to this National Science Foundation-funded program.